Molten-salt reactor: China

 China initiated a thorium research project in January 2011, and spent about 3 billion yuan (US$500 million) on it by 2021.
 A 100 MW demonstrator of the solid fuel version (TMSR-SF), based on pebble bed technology, was planned to be ready by 2024.
 A 10 MW pilot and a larger demonstrator of the liquid fuel (TMSR-LF) variant were targeted for 2024 and 2035, respectively.
 China then accelerated its program to build two 12 MW reactors underground at Wuwei research facilities by 2020, beginning with the 2 megawatt TMSR-LF1 prototype.
 The project sought to test new corrosion-resistant materials.
 In 2017, ANSTO/Shanghai Institute Of Applied Physics announced the creation of a NiMo-SiC alloy for use in MSRs.

 In 2021, China stated that Wuwei prototype operation could start power generation from thorium in September, with a prototype providing energy for around 1,000 homes.
-It is the world's first nuclear molten-salt reactor after the Oak Ridge project.

-The 100 MW successor was expected to be 3 meters tall and 2.5 meters wide, capable of providing energy to 100,000 homes.

 Further work on commercial reactors was announced with the target completion date of 2030.
 Chinese government plans to realize similar reactors in deserts and plains of western China as well as up to 30 in countries involved in China's "Belt and Road" initiative.

-In 2022, Shanghai Institute of Applied Physics (SINAP) was given approval by the Ministry of Ecology and Environment to commission an experimental thorium-powered MSR.
 In 2023, the 2MWt reactor reached criticality and in late 2024 was refueled while continuing to operate.